binary-lover/CyberSecurityNotes/README.md

 #### **SQL Injection :**
 - SQL injection is a type of security vulnerability that allows attackers to execute arbitrary SQL commands on a database.
 This can be used to steal information or perform other malicious actions.

+#### **Command Injection :**
+- Command injection is a type of security vulnerability that allows attackers to execute arbitrary commands on a system.
+This can be used to steal information or perform other malicious actions.